phuketthailandpropertylegal

 Operating hotel/villa businessCompany may be appropriate (with full licensing stack)

-Revenue Department audits: what triggers scrutiny
+What Should You Know About Revenue Department audits: what triggers scrutiny?

 Foreign buyers should assume: if the structure cannot withstand a skeptical auditor, it cannot withstand a distressed resale scenario either.
+Cross-check land title grade with our title search explainer, company purchase does not fix Nor Sor 3 Gor or agricultural title problems.

 FactorCondo freeholdRegistered leaseholdThai company + land